Understand Paid Skills

 What's a paid skill?

-Skills that use the custom voice interaction model can earn money by charging to access the skill.
+Skills that use the custom voice interaction model can earn money by charging customers to access the skill.
 You determine what part of your skill to provide for free and what part requires a purchase.
 You can offer access to your skill with an up-front purchase or a purchase after a free-trial period.

 One-time purchase – Unlock access to the skill itself or to premium-skill content.
 A one-time purchase doesn't expire.